 Structure of the First Year

-Program Approach to Concentration
+Program and Concentration Approach to Study

 As students fulfill distribution requirements, they become familiar with many academic areas and approaches.
 This exposure helps reveal their primary area of academic interest, offers perspective on their major, and broadens their scholarly point of view.